leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: amd-treatment_general-retina
 - What is the treatment for AMD?
+- What vitamins should I take for AMD
+- Will lutein help AMD
+- What can I do if I have AMD
+- How often should I follow up to check for AMD
+- Does eyedrops work to treat AMD
 - How is AMD treated?
 - What is the treatment of age-related macular degeneration?
 - How soon will my vision recover after treatment?